Understanding how email marketing works is one of the keys to running a successful blog

 As with Single Optin vs. Double Optin, there are good arguments on both sides.

 Here are the Pros and Cons of asking for a name:

-- As Clay Collins of Lead Pages notes, people are not fooled because you have their name in the subject line - no one receiving a personalised email thinks that you know them by name.
+- People are not fooled because you have their name in the subject line - no one receiving a personalised email thinks that you know them by name.

 - Your friends are not going to use your name when they email you - people who know you don’t begin emails with 'Dear Tommy' (and they definitely don't use first names in the subject line!)

 - Including a name field on your optin form reduces the optin rate by anywhere from 10% to 20%.

 - A percentage of subscribers will enter fake names like ‘Anybody’, John Doe’, ‘Who Cares’.
 An email personalized with those details is worse than a non-personalized email: imagine getting an email with the subject line: ‘John Doe – 5 Ways To Increase Your Traffic in 2017’.

 - According to a 2010 study by GetResponse, personalized emails get 26% more complaints and 71% more unsubscribes than non-personalized emails.

 In the old days (pre-2005) people would sign up for a newsletter at the drop of a hat.

 To get an email address you now have to offer something in exchange.
 That thing is referred to as a ‘lead magnet’ or ‘optin bribe’ (ugly term).